Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Optimization with infinitely many binary variables

 By weak duality we have $H^* \leq H$.
-The following theorem, which is a slight generalization of the results in \cite{LaatVallentin2014}*{Chapter 3}, gives a sufficient condition for strong duality. \begin{theorem} If $H$ admits a feasible solution, and if the set
+The following theorem, which is a generalization of the results in \cite{LaatVallentin2014}*{Chapter 3}, gives a sufficient condition for strong duality. \begin{theorem} If $H$ admits a feasible solution, and if the set

-is trivial, then strong duality holds: $H = H^*$ and the minimum in $H$ is attained. \end{theorem} \begin{proof} To show that strong duality holds we use a closed cone condition described in for instance \cite{Barvinok2002}.
+is trivial; that is, contains only the zero measure $\lambda = 0$, then strong duality holds: $H = H^*$ and the minimum in $H$ is attained. \end{theorem} \begin{proof} To show that strong duality holds we use the closed cone condition as described in \cite[Chapter IV.7]{Barvinok2002}.
 This closed cone condition says that if $H$ admits a feasible solution, and the cone

 is closed in $\Mcal(I_t \times I_t)_{\succeq 0} \times \R^m \times \R$, then strong duality holds: $H = H^*$ and the minimum in $H$ is attained.

 This cone $K$ decomposes as the Minkowski difference $K = K_1 - K_2$, with